steffygm/ECE434_steffygm/hw10/README.txt

 	I used the tmp101 sensor to log the data into the google sheet.
 	The file temp_sheet.sh logs 1 current temperature reading into the sheet.
 The file The file long_temp_log.sh logs 15 data points over the course of 75 minutes into the data sheet

+	I have the pins configuring to P9_17 & P9_18 inside of the bash scripts